 When we say “Maximalist,” we mean models that emphasize a large amount of cushioning.
 These shoes often have a relatively low heel-toe drop, but very high stack heights.
 HOKA ONE ONE is the brand that has brought this trend to the forefront, although a few others are jumping on board and adding models with extra cushioning.
-These shoes are very popular amongst ultra-runners and older runners who desire the least amount of abuse to their body.
-Check out our review of the HOKA ONE ONE Challenger ATR 2 if this category interests you.
+These shoes are very popular amongst ultra-runners and older runners who desire the least amount of abuse to their bodies.

 Recent Trends in the Trail Shoe Market